-- 1. Students are granted entrance to the Master Thesis research project, provided the four mandatory courses are completed successfully (24 EC), both projects are completed successfully (12 EC) and enough elective courses are completed to accrue the EC listed in 4.2.2. - 2.
+- 1. Students are granted entrance to the BBM or MSB Master Thesis research project, provided the four mandatory courses are completed successfully (24 EC), both projects are completed successfully (12 EC) and enough elective courses are completed to accrue the EC listed in 4.2.2. - Students are granted entrance to the MIE Master Thesis research project, provided the four mandatory courses are completed successfully (24 EC), both project is completed successfully (12 EC), all 18 EC of specialisation courses is attained and enough elective courses are completed to accrue the EC listed in 4.2.3. - 3.
 The Master Thesis Research project comprises 4 weeks of Master Thesis proposal writing and research planning, and 28 weeks of Master Thesis research.
 If at the start of the Master Thesis Research project less than 72 EC have been accrued, a student is only allowed to complete the proposal writing part.
-Master thesis research can only be started upon completing 72 EC. - 3.
+Master thesis research can only be started upon completing 72 EC. - 4.
 Attendance in courses during the Master thesis period requires explicit permission by the BoE.
 The thesis deadlines and therewith graduation will be adjusted in accordance to the master thesis research delay.

-Article 4.3 Course and examination registration
+Article 4.3 Course and exam registration

 - 1. Registration deadlines are communicated in the academic calendar. - 2.
 Students must make their elective choice before the registration deadline. - 3.
 In case a student fails to comply with the course registration deadline, registration and participation cannot be guaranteed. - 4.
 Students will be registered for the first sit and the resit (if applicable) of a course final exam. - 5.
 Besides being registered, a student must comply with the conditions specified in the course manual to be eligible for a resit. - 6.
-It is the responsibility of the students to verify in time whether they have a valid registration for the course and the (resit) examination. - 7.
-In case a student has no valid registration for the course and/or the (resit) course examination, the student is not allowed to take the (resit) course examination. - 8.
+It is the responsibility of the students to verify in time whether they have a valid registration for the course and the (resit) exam. - 7.
+In case a student has no valid registration for the course and/or the (resit) course examination, the student is not allowed to take the (resit) course examn. - 8.
 Failure to participate in the first sit without motivated prior notice automatically transfers the first sit to the resit and forfeits the right to another resit within the current academic year. - 9.
 Once a student passes an exam, the student cannot resit that exam, unless the Board of Examiners decides otherwise.